logo-lakshmshree

 • Government Ownership: While they are granted autonomy, the government holds a majority stake, ensuring alignment with national interests.

-• Stock Exchange Listing: It must be listed on Indian stock exchanges and comply with SEBI's public shareholding requirements.
+• Stock Exchange Listing: The company must be listed on Indian stock exchanges and follow SEBI’s public shareholding norms.

-• Global Presence: The company should have a notable international footprint, operating in global markets.
+• Global Presence: The company must have significant international operations or business reach.

 Why Invest in Maharatna Companies' Stocks?